uq-eresearch/oztrack/readme.md

 * Provided by the [Department of Environment, Water, Population and Communities, Australian Government](http://www.environment.gov.au/).
 * Available under the [Creative Commons Attribution 3.0 Australia](http://creativecommons.org/licenses/by/3.0/au/) licence.

+The IBRA layers are distributed in Shapefile format.

+Files contained in the distribution should be placed under `$GEOSERVER_HOME/shapefiles/IBRA7_regions/` and `$GEOSERVER_HOME/shapefiles/IBRA7_subregions/`.

+Files contained in the distribution should be placed under `$GEOSERVER_HOME/shapefiles/NRM_Regions_2010/`.

 #### Integrated Marine and Coastal Regionalisation of Australia (IMCRA)

 * [Integrated Marine and Coastal Regionalisation of Australia (IMCRA) v4.0 - Provincial Bioregions](http://www.environment.gov.au/metadataexplorer/full_metadata.jsp?docId=%7B30DA5FD4-AE08-405B-9F55-7E1833C230A4%7D)